 You can also get domain privacy protection for $12 per annum.
-It is definitely worth it.
+It is worth it.
 Protecting your privacy from hackers or lurkers is something you can’t afford.

 SiteGround offers unlimited email addresses free of charge.
 This allows you to arrange messages according to your business needs if you run a business.

 For a complete year, the total cost is $77.83